calinux-py/PowerShell/MemeEncryption/readme.md

 # MemeEncryption README.md

 ## Introduction
 This PowerShell script provides a unique way to encrypt and decrypt files using a custom algorithm.
+The goal was to test if custom encryption was more effective in avoiding AV detection.

 ## Features
 - **Custom Encryption Algorithm**: Uses a combination of XOR operations and a fixed key for encryption.